Firmsconsulting

 • When you offer co-workers any help, record the type of help they request.
 They usually jump to the one thing they believe you are best at.

 • Track both technical and non-technical things.
-Do people view you as trustworthy, honest, reliable, respectful etc?
+Do people view you as trustworthy, honest, reliable, respectful etc.

 Once you have this information, you can build a portrait of yourself.
 Take a clean sheet of paper and draw two columns.
 One is labeled “technical” and the other is labeled “non-technical”.
 Be sure to use only half of each column.
 You will need the second half later.

 On one side of a page write down all the technical things that were linked to you and on the other write down all the non-technical things.
 Be brutally honest with yourself.
-Make sure you can directly link the list to your month-long study.
-It is the only way for this to work.

-Now compare this list to the list about your colleague’s perceptions.
+Now compare this list to the list with your colleague’s perceptions.
 Is there is a big difference?
 In what way is there a difference?
 Write these down as well.
 Now think about your typical work week.
 How can you do things differently, or do new things to show a change in your behaviour.
 You cannot tell people you have changed, you need to show them.

 When you get into the office, you need to keep the new list at the back of your mind and consciously think about the image you are conveying.
-If you do things correctly you will notice a change in your colleague’s behaviour.
+If you do things correctly you will notice a change in your colleagues’ behaviour.
 In fact, you will feel a difference in your own behaviour because you are changing.

 How do I find a mentor?

-How do you choose a business mentor?
+How do you choose a mentor?

 Avoid mentors co-workers recommend as: